-If your rechargeable hearing aids do not perform for a full day, contact your hearing care professional.
+If your rechargeable hearing aids do not perform for a full day, you may need to have the rechargeable battery replaced.
+If so, contact your hearing care professional.

 If your hearing aids run out of battery, ensure you recharge them by placing them in the charger.